chadly/flowise/README.md

 Create a `.env` file and then spin up docker:

 ```
-cp flowise/docker/.env.example .env
+cp .env.example .env
 docker compose up
 ```

-Connect to `localhost:3000` and then [watch these videos](https://www.youtube.com/playlist?list=PL4HikwTaYE0HDOuXMm5sU6DH6_ZrHBLSJ) to learn how to use it.
+Connect to `localhost:3369` and then [watch these videos](https://www.youtube.com/playlist?list=PL4HikwTaYE0HDOuXMm5sU6DH6_ZrHBLSJ) to learn how to use it.

 <img width="100%" src="https://github.com/FlowiseAI/Flowise/blob/main/images/flowise.gif?raw=true">